 When contacting us (via contact form or e-mail) your details for the processing of the contact request and their processing in accordance with.
 Art.
 6 para.
 1 lit. b) GDPR (necessary information in the context of pre-contractual measures) or acc.
 Art.
 6 para.
 1 lit. f) GDPR (legitimate interest to answer your request) processed.
 If you contact us by email, we will also save the content you have sent us by e-mail.
 If we use our contact form to request entries that are required to contact us, we have always marked them with an asterisk.
 The information without an asterisk is used to concretize your request and to improve the handling of your request.
 A notification of this optional information is provided on a voluntary basis.
 As far as details of communication channels (e.g. telephone number, e-mail) are concerned, we can also contact you via this communication channel to answer your request.
 The personal data you provide will only be used for the purpose for which you provided us with the data when contacting us.

-We will delete the data we receive in the context of contacting you as soon as they are no longer necessary to achieve the purpose of your survey.
+We will delete the data we receive in the context of contacting you after one year if they are no longer necessary to achieve the purpose of your request.
 This also applies to your voluntary information.
 It is in our legitimate interest to store the data together with the required data.
 For the personal data from the input form of the contact form and those who have been sent by e-mail, the deletion of the data takes place when the respective conversation with the user has ended.
 The conversation ends when it can be inferred from the circumstances that the matter in question has been finally clarified, but no later than 1 month after the last contact.